What is Payment Orchestration, and why scaling businesses shouldn't ignore it

 By tokenizing card data and using secure vaults, the platform reduces your PCI DSS scope – sensitive data is stored by the platform, not scattered across your systems, which lowers the risk of a breach.

-Why choose Solidgate as your payment orchestration partner?
+Why choose Solidgate for payment orchestration?

 At Solidgate, we operate as a Unified Payment Infrastructure with three key layers: payment orchestration, global acquiring and acceptance, and value-added services, with orchestration being our primary focus.